MajorDP/react-chatters/README.md

 <br>
 _-To acces, press your user's profile picture on the topmost left corner when logged in_

+<h2>Create an account, add your friends and chat in real time.</h2>

 !!!IMPORTANT!!!

 FOR THE CHATS TO WORK IN REALTIME, the server.js file MUST BE started via: